 You’re invited to team with me to get you on a path to living your contented, satisfying life.
 (I know that sounds vague, but you get to carve out your specific goals.
 Of course, I’ll share my “professional” thoughts, but ultimately, this is your growth.)

-My experience and style make me different from the therapist down the street or a few computers away.
+EXPERIENCE and STYLE make me different from the therapist down the street or a few computers away.

 Experience